 The best way to figure out if you are ovulating is to start tracking your basal body temperature and your cervical fluid patterns.
 Your basal temperature is your temperature upon awakening, and your cervical fluid changes according to hormone fluctuations each week of your cycle.
 I explain exactly how to chart your cycle in this post.
 It’s a lot easier than you might think!

 #4.
-Your Period Can Make You Spend More Money
+You Tend To Spend More Money On Your Period

 We’ve all used a little retail therapy to distract ourselves from period-related aches and fatigue, but it turns out there might actually be some science behind the urge to shop.